robskie/chd/README.md

 Package chd implements the compress, hash, and displace (CHD) minimal perfect hash algorithm described in [Hash, displace, and compress][1] by Botelho et al.
 It provides a map builder that manages adding of items and map creation.
-It also provides a fibonacci array that can be used to further optimize memory usage.

 [1]: http://cmph.sourceforge.net/papers/esa09.pdf